Dan503/gulp-auto-imports/README.md

 -   Convert all js files to TypeScript
 -   Make "prepublishOnly" npm script for converting the TS files into .js + .d.ts files
--   Document how to use `createAutoImportTask` function in Readme.md

 # Gulp Auto Imports